 - Develop a company-wide policy to eliminate unnecessary idling of truck engines.
 One way is by installing auxiliary power units that will heat or cool the truck when stopped, allowing the main engine to be shut down.
 Wal-Mart installed auxiliary power units on its 6,845 semi tractors and saved $22 million in 16 months.

 - Many areas in the U.S. are facing rising water and sewer costs.
 Better water efficiency can be attained with relatively simple and low-cost steps.
 For example, check your facility carefully for any water leaks.
 If feasible, shut off all water-using outlets and monitor your water meter.
 If meter is showing water input, you have leaks in your system.
 Locate and repair any such leaks.

 - Eliminate unnecessary wash-downs or cleaning.
 Install pressure reducing valves if necessary to reduce high water pressure.
 This can reduce water use when high-pressure water is unnecessary for a particular use.

-- Install low-flow showers, faucets, toilets, urinals, hose valves, etc. Zero-water urinals, 1 gpf toilets, and .5 gmp faucets are all readily available.
-See, for example, www.zeroflush.com.
+- Install low-flow showers, faucets, toilets, urinals, hose valves, etc. Zero-water urinals, 1 gpf toilets, and .5 gmp faucets are all readily available and can save a significant amount of water every year.
 Use Energy Star certified equipment whenever possible to insure the highest efficiency.

 - Computers and their peripherals consume a surprising amount of power.
 Consider using laptops as desktop computers.
 Laptops are far more energy efficient and can consume up to 80 percent less energy than equivalent desktops.
 Inkjet printers use 75 percent to 90 percent less energy than laser printers.